Skip to Main Content

 Smoking Laws

 Oregon is governed by the Indoor Clean Air Act (ICAA).
-The ICAA applies to the smoking, vaporizing, and aerosolizing of inhalants in and around workplaces.
-Smoking, vaporizing, and aerosolizing of inhalants is prohibited within ten feet of all entrances, exits, accessibility ramps, windows that open, and vents that served a closed area.
+The ICAA applies to the smoking, vaporizing, and aerosolizing of inhalants (or carrying a lighted smoking instrument) in and around workplaces.
+Smoking, vaporizing, and aerosolizing of inhalants is prohibited within ten feet of all entrances, exits, accessibility ramps, windows that open, and vents that serve a closed area.

 The ICAA also applies to e-cigarettes and vape pens.